spring-petclinic/spring-petclinic-cloud/README.md

 ### Deploying the application

 Our delpoyment yamls have a placeholder called `REPOSITORY_PREFIX` so we'll be able to deploy the images from any Docker registry.
-Sadly, Kubernetes doesn't support environment varialbes in the yaml descriptors.
+Sadly, Kubernetes doesn't support environment variables in the yaml descriptors.
 We have a small script to do it for us.

 We'll need to update our `REPOSITORY_PREFIX` since we're going to use it with the `sed` command which doesn't like `/` in the strings it replaces.
 Add a double `\\` after every `/`.
 For example, instead of this:

 ```
-export REPOSITORY_PREFIX=harbor.myregistry.com/demo
+REPOSITORY_PREFIX=harbor.myregistry.com/demo
 ```

 Set the value to this:

 ```
-export REPOSITORY_PREFIX=harbor.myregistry.com\\/demo
+REPOSITORY_PREFIX=harbor.myregistry.com\\/demo
 ```

 Now we can deploy our containers:

 ```
- ./scripts/deployToKubernetes.sh
+REPOSITORY_PREFIX=harbor.myregistry.com\\/demo ./scripts/deployToKubernetes.sh
 ```

 Verify the pods are deployed: